 Perhaps we will never know what exists beyond the “edge” of our spherical observable universe, but there’s a variation of the multiverse theory in which the multiple universes are not separate entities.
 Instead, they are isolated, non-interacting pockets of space within one continuous fabric of space-time—”like multiple ships at sea” says Neil deGrasse Tyson, “far enough away from one another so that their circular horizons do not intersect yet they all share the same body of water.”

 Although we may never directly detect the multiverse, scientists can still test different types of inflation models.
 Inflation models that predict the existence of the multiverse also predict certain observable signatures, such as primordial gravitational waves emanating from the rapid acceleration of matter.
 Astronomers are currently searching for the imprints of such primordial gravitational waves, the detection of which would be key evidence not only for inflation, but the flavor of inflation that created a multiverse.

 There is every reason to suspect that in some fraction of these universes, matter and energy could take on forms that are the same or at least similar to those we find in our world—such as atoms and light with the same underlying laws of physics and many of the chemical species that we find in our Solar System.

-Yet some regions within the multiverse are likely to be alien worlds with unknown forces and new forms of matter along with more—or fewer than three dimensions of space.
-Worlds may be utterly unlike anything we can imagine says Hopper.
+Yet some regions within the multiverse are likely to be alien worlds with unknown forces and new forms of matter along with more – or fewer – than three dimensions of space.
+Worlds may be utterly unlike anything we can imagine, says Hooper.

-Perhaps, In another universe, another you is wondering if multiverse theory is true.
+Perhaps, in another universe, another you is wondering if Antonov’s multiverse theory is true.